-When the Program determines the amount and type of assistance an applicant is eligible for, it will send a Preliminary Award Notification that outlines the type and amount of assistance being offered and provide the next steps.
-Applicants who disagree with the type or amount of assistance being offered may challenge the award determination.
+The Program will send a Pre-Award Notice to eligible applicants outlining the type and amount of assistance being offered and detailing the next steps.
+The Pre-Award Notice will include a Next Steps document, a Response to Pre-Award Notice (for applicants to inform if they accept or decline the pre-award offered), and a Duplication of Benefits Analysis Results and Acceptance Form.
+Applicants who disagree with the type or amount of assistance being offered in the Pre-award Notice may challenge the determination.
 See the Program-based Reconsideration and/or Administrative Review section of the Guidelines.